 Your first day of living with Diabetes.

-Whether you expected it or the news came out of nowhere, your Diabetes diagnosis changed your life.
-If today’s your first day of living with this condition, it may just be the toughest of all.
-We at AllLife are here to guide you through understanding and managing your Diabetes.
+Whether you expected it or the news came out of nowhere, your diagnosis as Diabetic has already changed your life.
+If today’s your first day of living with Diabetes, it may just be the toughest of all.
+At AllLife, we’re here to guide you through understanding and managing your Diabetes.

 Your doctor, nurse or clinic sister probably gave you so much information all at once.
-It’s normal to feel overwhelmed at this point and perfectly ok to take some time to let everything sink in.
+It’s normal to feel overwhelmed at this point.
+It’s perfectly okay to take some time to let everything sink in.
 Right now, all you need to know is that Diabetes is completely manageable – it’s still possible to live a long happy life.

 What is Diabetes?